-- 5. Encourage public places that are designed to promote: - a) equal access and opportunity and to cater for the various needs and abilities of the community; and - b) safety, social interaction and cultural activities, enabling a sense of wellbeing and belonging. - 6.
-Promote subdivision design that considers the existing and future surrounding pattern of development and provides for connection and integration of street networks, pedestrian and bicycle paths and the efficient provision of services. - 7.
-Promote subdivision design that provides a functional lot layout that: - a) is responsive to topography, site constraints and environmental values and hazards; - b) provides a convenient, efficient and safe road network; - c) supports efficient and effective public transport access; - d) provides safe active transport; - e) uses urban land efficiently; - f) provides for well-located public open space that meets the needs of the local community; - g) supports the intended future use and development of the lot; - h) provide diverse lot sizes for residential use, in appropriate locations, that supports the future provision of diverse housing choices that meets the needs of the local community; - i) promotes climatically responsive orientation of buildings; and - j) allows passive surveillance of public spaces promoting community safety; - 8.
-Encourage the design, siting and construction of buildings to positively contribute to: - a) the site and surrounds; - b) the wellbeing of the occupants including the provision of solar access and private open space, considering the proposed use of the building and the context of the site and surrounds; - c) the public realm; - d) neighbourhood amenity and safety; - e) incorporate energy efficient measures; - f) maintaining water quality by promoting best practice stormwater management approaches; and - g) safe access and egress for pedestrian, cyclists and vehicles.
+e) encourage active transport through the provision of safe and shaded rest areas with urban furniture, drinking fountains and similar amenity measures.
+Commented [AD68]: So distributed through the policies perhaps deservers its own?
+4. natu vide public places that are designed to connect with, and respond to, their aral and built environments, enhancing and integrating environmental values contribute to a sense of place and cultural identity.
+5. Enco purage public places that are designed to promote: a) equal access and opportunity and to cater for the various needs and abilities of the community; and b) safety, social interaction and cultural activities, enabling a sense of wellbeing and belonging.
+6. patt note subdivision design that considers the existing and future surrounding ern of development and provides for connection and integration of street works, pedestrian and bicycle paths and the efficient provision of services.
+7. Pror note subdivision design that provides a functional lot layout that: Commented [AD69]: Reads like a standard a) is responsive to topography, site constraints and environmental values and hazards; b) provides a convenient, efficient and safe road network; c) supports efficient and effective public transport access; d) provides safe active transport; e) uses urban land efficiently; f) provides for well-located public open space that meets the needs of the local community; g) supports the intended future use and development of the lot; h) provide diverse lot sizes for residential use, in appropriate locations, that supports the future provision of diverse housing choices that meets the needs of the local community; i) promotes climatically responsive orientation of buildings; and j) allows passive surveillance of public spaces promoting community safety; Commented [DB70]: These are too detailed for policy 8. ourage the design, siting and construction of buildings to positively tribute to: Ievel Commented [AD71]: Reads like a standard.
+Construction a) the site and surrounds; is not under LUPAA. b) the wellbeing of the occupants including the provision of solar access and private open space, considering the proposed use of the building and the context of the site and surrounds; c) the public realm; d) neighbourhood amenity and safety; e) incorporate energy efficient measures;

+- f) maintaining water quality by promoting best practice stormwater management approaches; and - g) safe access and egress for pedestrian, cyclists and vehicles.